EricLBuehler/mistral.rs/docs/CMD_LINE_DOCS.md

       --tokenizer-json <TOKENIZER_JSON>
           Path to local tokenizer.json file.
 If this is specified it is used over any remote file -m, --quantized-model-id <QUANTIZED_MODEL_ID>
-          Quantized model ID to find the `quantized_filename`, only applicable if `quantized` is set.
-If it is set to an empty string then the quantized filename will be used as a path to the GGUF file
-  -f, --quantized-filename <QUANTIZED_FILENAME>
+          Quantized model ID to find the `quantized_filename`, only applicable if `quantized` is set -f, --quantized-filename <QUANTIZED_FILENAME>
           Quantized filename, only applicable if `quantized` is set --repeat-last-n <REPEAT_LAST_N>